 Way Down In The Libreoffice Menus

-With the release of LibreOffice 4.4 last year, we began making incremental updates to the main menus, with the major overhaul happening in the upcoming 5.1 release.
-The work is guided by LibreOffice’s new Human Interface
+Introduction With the release of LibreOffice 4.4 last year, we began making incremental updates to the main menus, with the major overhaul happening in the upcoming 5.1 release.
+The work is guided by LibreOffice’s new Human Interface Guideline (HIG), which has given us the core framework, however some questions have

 Area fill options made consistent

-As in many other dialogs, Libreoffice provides a lot of functionality for tweaking the hell out of areas taken up by shapes, charts, frames, etc. You can have a solid background color, with or without transparency/opacity, you
+Introduction As in many other dialogs, Libreoffice provides a lot of functionality for tweaking the hell out of areas taken up by shapes, charts, frames, etc. You can have a solid background color, with or without transparency/opacity, you may fill areas with gradients that in turn have several options, it

 Style your tables

-Tables are one the most frequently used objects in documents.
+Introduction Tables are one the most frequently used objects in documents.
 If you want to present data in a structured way with, for instance, small gridlines, a nice header, right aligned numbers, and highlighted totals- that’s a table.
+And if you need a unique branding defined by your company or

 LibreOffice Design Session: Inserting a Chart